 Class 2 ENAC medical certificate

-Issued by ENAC-authorized aviation medical examiner (AME).
+Issued by an ENAC-authorized examiner (aeronautical term: AME).

 Cost